Domain-Aware SE Network for Sketch-based Image Retrieval with Multiplicative Euclidean Margin Softmax: Experiments

-\textbf{Network structure.} In this part, we compare the performance using different network structures for the embedding.
-The sketches and photos can contain similar semantic information, but will be very different in appearance: sketches use the strokes to roughly express the contour of main objects while photos use colorful patches to express objects and backgrounds.
-Deep Networks are thought to learn low-level feature with early layers and high-level feature with later layers.
-By intuition, we can use semi-heterogeneous network as in \cite{liu2017deep,shen2018zero} to process two domains of images using two branches of CNNs which aggregate at the later stage.
-It is a natural question of how many layers should be used to embed the low-level feature of sketches and photos separately.
-We conduct the ablation study to validate this point.

-As is shown in Figure \ref{fig:branching}, we investigate 6 possible merging positions that can be used to aggregate the sketch/photo branches, which separately process the sketches and photos, \emph{i.e.}, without using the SiameseNet-style.
-The results are reported in Table \ref{tab:expr_branching}.
-We consider using both softmax, and EMS to optimize different variants of our network.
-Judging from those results, we draw the conclusion that, the variants of the earlier aggregation have better performance, possibly due to more parameters are shared.
-These results also reveal the fact that deep CNNs are capable of dealing with two domains of images simultaneously.
-This validates that the proposed network is reasonable in addressing the SBIR task.
+To further investigate the propose approach, we conduct a series of ablation studies on both datasets.

 \textbf{Network modules}.
-We compare various types of CNNs as well as their variants with Squeeze-and-Excitation (SE) modules \cite{hu2017squeeze} and the newly proposed conditional SE (CSE) module.
-Intrinsically, the SE and CSE module can enhance the ability to learn different attention over feature channels, and thus enable a dynamic and implicit feature selection mechanism to our networks.
-The MAP results are shown in Table \ref{tab:expr_csemodule}.
-All networks are trained and tested in the same setting.
-We can find that (1) deeper networks perform better, due to their larger capacity in learning the cross-modal images; (2) SE module enhances the ability of CNNs to process inputs from multi-domains.
-Moreover, our CSE module is better than SE module on SBIR task, since the auxiliary binary code is introduced to make SE better learn to select important sketch/photo feature channels.
+We compare two types of CNNs as well as their variants with SE modules\ \citep{hu2017squeeze} and the newly DASE modules.
+Intrinsically, the SE and DASE module can enhance the ability to learn different attention over feature channels, and thus enable a dynamic and implicit feature selection mechanism to our networks.
+The MAP results are shown in Figure~\ref{tab:expr_csemodule}.
+Both networks are trained and tested in the same setting; and \emph{the same MEMS loss is used for all the networks.} We can find that SE module enhances the ability of CNNs to process inputs from multi-domains.
+Moreover, our DASE module is better than SE module on SBIR task, since the auxiliary binary code is introduced to make SE better learn to select important sketch/photo feature channels.
+DASE module can improve the performance of both deep and shallow networks.
+Particularly, on Resnet-18/ResNeXt-101, the auxiliary DASE modules have brought the MAP increase with 0.025/0.043 on TU-Berlin Extension and 0.011/0.009 on Sketchy Extension, respectively.